khaleelclark/TaskManager-V2/README.md

 # Khaleel Clark
 ## Software Development I (CRN: 31774)

-This is a task manager that I created for the final project of my Advanved Database course.
+This is a task manager that I created for the final project of my Advanced Database course.

-For the backend I used a simple.NET backend that is connected with SQL Server.
+For the backend I used a simple .NET backend that is connected with SQL Server.
 For the frontend I used React and Typescript.

 This project was supposed to showcase my ability to use a database in a real world enviornment.